 Biomedical Sciences: Communication

-The master’s programme in Biomedical Sciences – Communication consists of compulsory components (e.g. courses, research projects, training period) and electives.
+The master’s programme in Biomedical Sciences – Communication consists of compulsory components (e.g. taught courses, research projects, training period) and electives.
 The total amount of credits of this two-year programme is 120 EC.
 Please check the list below for detailed descriptions of the components involved in the Communication specialisation.

 Additional information on the programme, its regulations, schedules and timetable, etcetera can be consulted at LUMC’s website and on Blackboard.
 Please refer to links at your right hand side.